mylinuxforwork/dotfiles/README.md

 # ML4W dotfiles 2.8.2

-This is my configuration of Hyprland (Wayland) and Qtile (X11) for Arch Linux based distributions.
+An advanced configuration of Hyprland and Qtile for Arch Linux based distributions.
 This package includes an installation script to install and setup the required components.

 <a href="https://gitlab.com/stephan-raabe/dotfiles/-/blob/main/screenshots/v281/screenshot-281-1.png?ref_type=heads" target="_blank"><img src="screenshots/v281/screenshot-281-1.png" /></a>

-PLEASE NOTE: This branch is the rolling release of the ML4W dotfiles and includes the latest changes.

 You can find the installation video (Version 2.7.1) on YouTube: <a href="https://youtu.be/kHG5czrQ7WA" target="_blank">Install Arch Linux with Hyprland & Qtile</a>